 Till the time it enters the groove, the patella has the potential to slide sideways especially laterally.

-If the patella is sitting to high then the patella will only engage in the trochlear groove later in the flexion arc (i.e. >20-30 degrees).
-This means that the patella is less stable for a greater percentage of time.
+If the patella is sitting too high then the patella will only engage in the trochlear groove later in the flexion arc (i.e. >20-30 degrees).
+This means that the patella is less stable for a greater percentage of the time.

 The shorter the patellar tendon the more restricted the potential side-to-side movement of the patella will be.